MicrosoftDocs/learn/learn-pr/student-evangelism/large-language-model-deployment/includes/1-introduction.md

 ## What is the main objective?

-Provision and use a large language model deployment in Azure OpenAI Studio.
+Provision and use an LLM deployment in Azure OpenAI Studio.